bobleesj/cif-bond-analyzer/README.md

 ## Changelog

 - 20240623 - Implement CN bond fractions, add GitHub CI.
-See Pull #17.
+See [Pull #22](https://github.com/bobleesj/cif-bond-analyzer/pull/22).
 - 20240330 - Add sequential folder processing and customizable histogram generation.
 See [Pull #16](https://github.com/bobleesj/cif-bond-analyzer/pull/16).
-- 20240326 - Implement automatic preprocessing and relocation of unsupported CIF files.
 - 20240311 - Integrate PEP8 linting with `black`.
 See [Pull #12](https://github.com/bobleesj/cif-bond-analyzer/pull/12).
 - 20240310 - Enhance output options to include both element-based and label-based data for Excel, JSON, and histograms.
 See [Pull #11](https://github.com/bobleesj/cif-bond-analyzer/pull/11).
 - 20240301 - Provide translation options for unit cells with more than 100 atoms, either in all ±1 directions or just +1 in each.